 All team members will be provided an opportunity to purchase Schneck Medical Center logo wear that is acceptable to wear while working.
 Team members may purchase logo wear through the organization's exclusive outside vendor partner.
 Team members are not permitted to add the SMC logo to any apparel without the consent of the organization.
-Logo wear apparel purchases prior to the effective date of 9/1/17 will be acceptable to wear.

 Team members who do not have direct patient care responsibilities will be provided an opportunity to purchase SMC logo shirts/tops and direct patient care team members can purchase logo scrub tops and/or bottoms.
 Logo shirts can be worn with pants that otherwise meet the personal appearance definitions outlined.
 Logo polo style shirts cannot be worn with leggings.
+Schneck logo T-shirts, provided by the organization, are acceptable but must not be faded, worn out or torn.
 When wearing SMC logo wear ensure the logo remains visible at all time.
 Team members are permitted to wear layers underneath the logo wear if desired or may wear logo outerwear if desired.
 Scrubs will only be worn by team members working in direct patient care areas or who provide direct patient care.

 All clothing must fit properly and be kept neat and clean.
-Dress that implies leisure or recreation is not allowed.
-This includes, but is not limited to, shorts, short skirts, capri pants, gauchos, spandex/lycra pants, sun dresses, leather or leather like skirts or pants, tank tops, crop tops, jogging suits, sportswear, denim, sweat shirts and t-shirts.
-Full length leggings can be worn only if the accompanying shirt reaches to the employees' mid-thigh.
+Inappropriate clothing includes, but is not limited to, non-Schneck logo T-shirts, shorts, skirts or dresses that do not reach mid-thigh, spandex/lycra material, leather or leather like skirts or pants, tank tops, crop tops, halter tops, blue jeans, and sweatpants.
+Full-length leggings can be worn only if the accompanying shirt/skirt reaches to the team members' mid-thigh.
+Hats and other headwear are not permitted unless appropriate for the job role.
+Examples that may allow hats include grounds, nutrition services, and surgical services.